 Until the committee is fully constituted, we encourage prospective Beckman applicants considering an application to contact not only prospective Beckman mentors, but any of the following faculty who have had extensive experience with Barnard's BSP and are likely to serve on the Advisory Committee.

 Hilary Callahan, Biology, Founding Faculty Director of Barnard's BSP

-Allison Lopatkin, Biology, specializing in computing and synthetic biology
+Allison Lopatkin, Biology, specializing in computing in biology and synthetic biology

 Russ Romeo, Psychology and Neuroscience

 If an applicant has a faculty member in mind as a secondary mentor but who is not listed above, the advisory committee is open to inviting their participation.